IvanTrendafilov/bestfightodds.com/README.md

 gulp watch
 ```

+With PHP, Nginx and Gulp running you should be all set.
+Commit and push changes as with any Git repository.
+Note that pushing changes to the main branch will not trigger any automatic deployment to production.
+Code pulls in production are done manually on demand

 ## Testing

 The platform uses PHPUnit for general testing of shared components.
 The PHPUnit scripts are available in the `/tests` directory of the repository and can be run using the following command while in the repository root: